VRConservation/fbabook/_build/html/_sources/chapters/program.md

 ```

 ## Results Framework
-A results framework (RF) is an easy‑to‑read diagram that gives a snapshot of the project’s objectives hierarchy (means‑to‑end relationship) and describes the change the project aims to bring about, why this change is important, and what needs to happen for this change to occur.
+A results framework is an easy‑to‑read diagram that gives a snapshot of the project’s objectives hierarchy (means‑to‑end relationship) and describes the change the project aims to bring about, why this change is important, and what needs to happen for this change to occur.
 Here you will make explicit how you expect the project will lead to intended goals and objectives and generate meaningful impact {numref}`goals`.

 ```{figure} /figures/goals.jpeg
 :name: goals
 Relationship between goals, objectives, and results.
 ```

 The goal, objective, and intermediate results statements will automatically populate the Results Framework worksheet from the Problems to Objectives worksheet.
-Review the list of questions below and use the “if-then” test to confirm the logic between each level of the RF.
+Review the list of questions below and use the “if-then” test to confirm the logic between each level of the results framework.
 Every statement should clearly lead to the next higher-level statement.
 If the logic is unclear, revise your goal, objective, and intermediate result statements.

 - Do the objectives describe the central purpose of the project?
 - Are the objectives specific to the project context?
 - Can the objectives be realistically achieved by the end of the project?
 - Do the objectives logically contribute towards the achievement of the goal?
 - Does the number of objectives make sense given the project timeframe, scope, scale, and budget?
-- Do the intermediate results reflect the project strategy and TOC?
+- Do the intermediate results reflect the project strategy and theory of change?
 - Do the intermediate results reflect the right change agents and behaviors?
 - Is the complement of intermediate results necessary and sufficient to deliver change at the objective level?